May 19, 2023

 If you were asked to summarize the most important elements of a website, what would you say?
 Good graphics?
 Strong video?
-Crisp and slick design, or nice fonts?
-Actually, something more significant than all the above (although important), is the copy on your website, landing pages, mobile apps or digital products.
+Crisp design or nice fonts?
+Actually, something more significant than all the above (although important) is actually the copy on your website, landing pages, mobile apps or digital products.

-Some of the ugliest websites with high engagement have no ‘slick’ design or images, they just have well-crafted words. that engage and inspire the right audience.
+Some of the ugliest websites that earn high levels of engagement don’t have ‘slick’ design or images—they lead with well-crafted words. that engage and inspire the right audience.

-This article introduces the science and art of user experience (UX) writing.
-Here, we’re also going to look at a mix of practical examples as well as a summary of best practice to apply straight to your eCommerce platform today.
+This guide introduces the science and delicate art of user experience (UX) writing.
+Here, we’re also going to look at a mix of practical examples as well as a summary of best practices that you can apply to your various UX writing projects and activities.

-The way we communicate on the web is so important to get right.
+The way we communicate online is so important to get right.
 From critical headlines to microcopy, the customer’s buying journey should be smooth, accessible, and easy to navigate from end to end.
 UX writing can be defined as the “act of writing copy for user-facing touchpoints” (Kristina Bjoran, Senior UX Designer at ForumOne).
 Sharpen up your copywriting skills and you will provide the best possible user experience at every stage of your consumers’ journey.

 If you choose the wrong words, without research, then the customer’s experience will be poor.
-Bad information leads to the customer not learning from the facts and details provided.
-Neither will it motivate the customer to act, instead they will miss the opportunity to complete their task.
-Communication is so important.
+Bad information leads to the customer not learning from the details provided and demotivating them to move forward.

 Even if a design is fantastic, if the customer can’t understand the information then the product is immediately flawed.
-Adding extra content to the page doesn’t always fix the problem either, as this can lead to cognitive load and the user simply giving up and leaving.
-In communicating, it’s critical to give the right words, at the right time.
+Adding extra content to the page doesn’t always fix the problem either, as this can lead to cognitive load and the user simply leaving.

 Before jumping into the design or writing up your first draft, it is important to first zoom into the end-user of the product.
 Ask questions about your customers, their background and their journey.